 - If you have a creative skill to share – baking, quilting, knitting, sewing, gardening, crafts and everything in-between – please be ready to provide actionable how-to advice and tutorials.
 The women in our audience are eager to learn!

-- Other topics that resonate well with our audience include dating, health, beauty, money, retirement, grandchildren and friendship.
+- Other topics that resonate well with our audience include fashion, makeup, dating, health, skin and hair care, money, retirement, grandchildren and friendship

 - We prefer evergreen articles that contain practical tips.
 Our readers respond especially well to “how-to” content with specific advice and tips